team-hdnet/hdnet/README.md

 [Christopher Hillar](http://www.msri.org/people/members/chillar/)
 Redwood Center for Theoretical Neuroscience
 UC Berkeley, Berkeley, CA, USA
 E-mail: chillar@berkeley.edu

 [Felix Effenberger](http://personal-homepages.mis.mpg.de/effen/)
 Max-Planck-Institute for Mathematics in the Sciences
 Leipzig, Germany
 E-mail: Felix.Effenberger@mis.mpg.de

 Contributing
 ------------

 We are looking for contributors!
-Interested please contact us personally or via a pull request!
+If you are interested in contributing or find a bug, please contact us personally or via a pull request!

 Building the documentation